triesaugustrianto/F-FSW2300964-36-TA-CoffeeLinkShop-Gold/readme.md

-# Trying To Make Challenge Of Gold Chapter From Binar (Simple Rest API With Knex And MCR Petern)
+# Coffee Link Shop, Challenge Of Gold Chapter From Binar (Simple Rest API With Knex And MCR Petern)

 ## About
 this code is how to make simple rest API with knex about Coffee Link Shop